AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex1.md

 ![LumaBank](./images/6a.png)

-**Luma Insurance**offers a standard template for the Insurance-industry, which includes a Car Insurance Simulator and also, Sensei Services with Real-time Machine Learning (RTML).
+**Luma Insurance** offers a standard template for the Insurance-industry, which includes a Car Insurance Simulator and also, Sensei Services with Real-time Machine Learning (RTML).

 Let's have a look at that template.
-Click on the **Get A Car Insurance Quote** - menu option.
+Click on the **Get A Car Insurance Quote** menu option.

 ![LumaBank](./images/7a.png)

-You'll then be redirected to the **Get A Car Insurance Quote** - page and you'll be able to start the Car Insurance process.
+You'll then be redirected to the **Get A Car Insurance Quote** page and you'll be able to start the Car Insurance process.

 ![LumaBank](./images/7b.png)